 My parents like to joke and say, “he pushed you out because he couldn’t stand one more second with you.”
 Truth is the doctor had to run across the room to catch me so my twin probably did push me out.
 My siblings always used to call us “womb-mates,” but I never really felt like I was a twin.
 It has just felt like another sibling, a younger brother.
 And I have always made an emphasis on being the older twin even if it is by just 15 minutes.
 People automatically assume we look the same and act the same but that is not the case at all.
 He looks nothing like me, which is another reason why a lot of times it doesn’t even feel like I am a twin.
 He’s also not very athletic while I am.
 We are polar opposites some would say and the list goes on and on.

-Although I say we are polar opposites, a lot of people are very similar and different ways.
+Although I say we are polar opposites, a lot of people are very similar and different in many ways.
 In reality, I know we aren’t opposites but I guess I just didn’t want to be the same as him.
 All our friends tell us that we have the same facial expressions, usually the weird ones.
 We laugh alike and have the exact same sense of humor.
 I’ll admit that sometimes I purposefully don’t laugh at his jokes, when I know he is looking for a reaction.
 We are both social but I am more outgoing and he hates small talk and situations that involve it.
 Truth is, it’s kind of cool having a twin especially that shares similarities.
 Sharing our birthday isn’t though.

 We had to be in the same class up until middle school, be a part of the same soccer team when we were little, and eat the same food, and have the same everything.
 At times it felt as if we had to be the same person.
 Teachers, classmates, neighbors, and our own family would constantly compare us.
 “You’re smarter, you’re taller, you’re funnier, you’re nicer…” you name it, they compared it.
 Naturally, it made us grow apart and we became very competitive against each other.
 If I received good grades on my report card and he received bad grades, all the attention would go to him and I would be overlooked.
 If I played well in my volleyball game and he got in trouble with the school or getting caught smoking pot, all the attention would go to him.
 I’m not an attention whore but I would have liked to be recognized and acknowledged more when I did something great.
 Unfortunately, we didn’t become close again until our junior or senior year of high school.